tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 So, we agreed.
 It was time to get out.

 The drive to the falls was baking hot, but it became more bearable once I got the janky AC going and turned up the radio.
 As we left Hayfield proper the usual signals didn't carry so I switched it to some random oldies station and let it play.
-Gare sang along in his pitchy but charming way—Come on baby, don't fear the reaper, baby take my hand—until the tune was entirely eaten by static.
+Gare sang along in his pitchy but charming way—*Come on baby, don't fear the reaper, baby take my hand*—until the tune was entirely eaten by static.

 We all knew Gare played up his lover-boy persona to get us laughing.
 He used to be so shy.
 In that moment, I was struck by how good it was to see him grab the spotlight.
 Over those four years, we'd all done some growing up in our own ways, I thought.

 As the song faded into garbled fuzz, we could hear bits of other signals bleeding through.

 It was then, clear as day, that a man's voice on the radio said:

 "FALL."

 Nothing but static followed.
 No one mentioned it.
 Looking back I'm not sure if anyone else even heard it.
 I turned the radio off.